 The ADA sees this collaboration as an opportunity to help foster informed conversations between patients and dentists.
 It also reinforces the ADA’s commitment to being a leading advocate of oral health and the premier source for trusted dental information for the profession and the public.

 To learn more about this initiative, view the "Which dental treatments are right for you?" brochure, which features messages for patients.
+Available in English and Spanish.

 Here are the Choosing Wisely statements for clinicians and patients: